Meldanor/MyBlog/content/blog/2025_01_11_switch-to-zola.md

 The template engine is okay and the documentation seems great.
 But I don't really like the syntax or the lack of a good autoformatter.

-### The old blog
+### Hiding the old blog

 Yeah, that died with this release.
 I have the files on my server as a backup but I don't want to convert the few blog entries.
 I was also a bit ashamed of the content.
+Maybe I will add a link the old blog somewhere on this side, but I will no migrate the texts.